Deltares/Delft3D/examples/readme.txt

 1. run.bat            file to run on Windows                   typically containing one line, referring to a run script belonging to a set of binaries.
 2. run.sh             file to run on Linux                     typically containing one line, referring to a run script belonging to a set of binaries.
 3. run_native_h7.sh   file to run on the Deltares h7 cluster.
 (For dwaq testcases, the path to dwaq libraries should be added to the script.)
-4. submit.sh          file to run on the Deltares h6 cluster   typically containing one line, referring to a run script belonging to a set of binaries.
-5. submit_singularity_h7.sh   file to run an Apptainer on the Deltares h7 cluster.
+4. submit_singularity_h7.sh   file to run an Apptainer on the Deltares h7 cluster.
 (For dwaq testcases, the path to dwaq libraries should be added to the script.)
-6. dimr_config.xml input file for DIMR.
+5. dimr_config.xml input file for DIMR.
 It mainly contains a reference to the mdu/mdw-file.
 For parallel D-Flow FM computations: the "<process>" and "<mpiCommunicator>" lines are important.

 To run your own model: